William Miller (British publisher): Some of Miller's titles

 Miller took a fourth share in certain popular poems by Sir Walter Scott ("Marmion", "The Lady of the Lake"), and was sole publisher of Scott's edition of The entire works of Dryden in 18 volumes octavo.
-He printed, in royal Quarto, The Costumes in coloured plates of China, Russia, Turkey, Austria and England and, at the other end of the scale, issued The Miseries of Human Life by the Reverend J. Beresford, which Miller described as the "most popular little work of the day", passing through several editions in a few months.
+He printed, in royal Quarto, The Costumes in coloured plates of China, Russia, Turkey, Austria and England, which he sold the rights of to Thomas McLean and John Murray after his retirement in 1812.
+At the other end of the scale, Miller issued The Miseries of Human Life by the Reverend J. Beresford, which he described as the "most popular little work of the day", passing through several editions in a few months.

 He published The Antient Drama and The British Drama: Shakespeare in 7 volumes.
 He issued the antiquarian Francis Blomefield's History of Norfolk in a new edition of 10 volumes, Royal octavo, and Samuel Richardson's works in nineteen small octavo volumes.
 The Travels of Viscount Valentia, Sir Richard Colt Hoare's Giraldus Cambrensis and the same author's Ancient History of South Wiltshire, Vol. 1, were among his most splendid undertakings.
 His British Gallery was notable for the excellence of the engravings from "pictures of the Italian, French, Flemish, Dutch and English Schools now in the possession of the King and the Noblemen and Gentlemen of the United Kingdom".

 After 14 years of retirement Miller published two quarto volumes of Biographical Sketches of British Characters recently deceased, commencing with the Accession of George the Fourth, with a list of their Engraved Portraits.
 He announced, but did not print, a continuation.